ThayerPrime/cli/README.md

 ### Usage

-To review your Kubernetes manifests for reliability advice, simply run:
+To check your Kubernetes manifests for Reliably Advice and Suggestions, simply run:

 ```
 $ reliably discover